pmvc-app/lucency/README.md

 ## disableIframe
    * What is it?
-      * When lucency top frame not in same domain, we need prevent lucency to extra top frame data because corssdomain issue.
+      * When lucency's top frame not in same domain, we need prevent lucency to extra top frame data because corssdomain issue.
    * default: false
    * pass with GET ?if=1 -> disableIframe equal true